Kieran-C/TrueKey-Migration-Tool/README.md

 ## 🙏 Acknowledgments

-Created to help users migrate from Intel TrueKey to modern password managers after TrueKey's discontinuation.
+Created to help users migrate from Intel TrueKey to modern password managers.

 **Special thanks to:**
 - The open-source community